micson-us/openlxp-xss/README.md

       - `Schema Mapping File` Upload the Schema Mapping file to be referenced for mapping in the required format(JSON)
       - `Status` Select if the Schema Mapping is Published or Retired

-Note :  On uploading the Schema Mapping File in the required format to the transformation ledger, this triggers the process of adding the mapping for the corresponding term values.
+Note:  On uploading the Schema Mapping File in the required format to the transformation ledger, this triggers the process of adding the mapping for the corresponding term values.

 4. **Add Term set:**